3412 Kafka: Physical characteristics

 According to the survey carried out by NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Kafka measures 6.1 kilometers in diameter and its surface has an albedo of 0.231.
-As of 2017, its rotation period and shape remain unknown.
+Kafka is a superslow rotator.
+Its rotation period of 2,766 hours (about 115 days) is among the longest of any known asteroid.

 Naming

 This minor planet was named after Franz Kafka (1883–1924), Austrian–Czech writer of novels and short stories, in which protagonists are faced with bizarre or surrealistic situations.
 The approved naming citation was published by the Minor Planet Center on 13 February 1987 (M.P.C.
 11641).